Half my brain tied behind my back just to make it fair because that's the kind of guy I am.

 Couldn't agree more.

-But I just wanted to call in and thank the voters of California for passing Proposition 30, the Soak the Rich tax amendment, and help us.
+But I just wanted to call in and thank the voters of California for passing Proposition 30, the Soak the Rich tax amendment, and helping move the Sacramento Kings to Seattle.

-Now wait just wait what is this a done deal?
+Now, wait, is this a done deal?

-No it's not a done deal.
+No, it's not a done deal.

-The owners of the team the Maloofs are aloof nobody knows what they're going to do.
+Nobody knows what they're going to do.

-They change their minds on a dime it I guess it for you guys Prop 30 is a factor there's no question but it also depends on how active the local sacramental groups are how desirous they are keeping the team there.
+But it also depends on how active the local Sacramento groups are, how desirous they are keeping the team there.

-But I think the main thing is you talk about that moderate Republicans are going to soon be talking about guns as an issue that they need to compromise on.
+But I think the main thing is, is you talk about that moderate Republicans are going to soon be talking about guns as an issue that they need to compromise on.

 It's already happened.